MileHacker Logo

 Managing Group Logistics & Reservations

 For groups, book accommodation and transportation well in advance to ensure everyone stays together.
-Contemplate hiring a private bus or multiple taxis/Didis for group transport within Shiyan or Wudang, which can be more efficient than public transport.
+Contemplate hiring a private bus or multiple taxis/Didis for group transport within Shiyan or Wudang, which may be more efficient than public transport.

 Accessibility Considerations